I first started watching the Naruto anime about ten years ago, when it was airing the middle of the Chuunin Exam Arc.

 It's orchestral, it's complex, and it's deeply moving.
 Truly one of the best anime soundtracks ever produced, if you ask me.
 By comparison, the original Naruto's music is simplistic and flat, even if it is fun and memorable.

 Winner: Naruto Shippuden

-Naruto Shippuden was the more exciting series to watch from episode to episode because you're dying to know what happens next, but after it ends and you dwell on what you just watched and the overall progression of the story and how it all wraps up, it's ultimately not that memorable compared to the original Naruto.
+Naruto Shippuden was the more exciting series to watch from episode to episode because you're dying to know what happens next.
+But after it ends and you dwell on what you just watched, it's not as memorable compared to the original Naruto.

 My impression of Naruto Shippuden is tainted because it felt like the story and characters fumbled toward the end, whereas I will always remember Naruto fondly because it executed everything well.
 For me, Naruto is the better series overall.